Polyethylene terephthalate

 • Low temperature resistance

-• Inferior surface quality compared to PET-G
+• Inferior surface appearance compared to PET-G

 • Volatile prices